ramparvathaneni1/todo-express-api-testing-with-supertest/README.md

      );
    });
    ```

-   - Note - we need to send _both_ the `title` and `done` fields to the database even if we're updating only one.
+   - Note: we need to send _both_ the `title` and `done` fields to the database even if we're updating only one field.
 Otherwise, the other field will be updated with `null`.
-What are some strategies to avoid this?
+What are some other strategies to avoid this?
 [Check this article.](https://medium.com/developer-rants/conditional-update-in-postgresql-a27ddb5dd35)
 1. Be sure to test this out in Postman with the provided collection of queries.

 ![](./assets/postman-update-todo.png)